Outline#

 to write 0s to the data.
 This is very important from a security as well as correctness perspective as we don’t want to give garbage or previous values to the program.

-into two smaller blocks, with one Block
+We want to be able to split a free block into two smaller blocks, with one Block

 just large enough to accommodate our allocation request.
 With what heuristic do you think we should split a large Block